hanabi/hanabi.github.io/docs/level-5.md

 ### Urgency Principle (Playing Into Finesses as Soon as Possible)

 - Normally, when a *Finesse* occurs, someone blind-plays right away.
 This is extremely important, because it resynchronizes the information among the team.
 So, as a group, we agree to **blind-play our cards as soon as reasonably possible**.
-This is called *The Urgency Principle*.
+This is called the *Urgency Principle*.
 - Thus, if you see that a player does **not** blind-play into the *Finesse*, then you know that the *Finesse* must be **on you**.
 - However, there are two important exceptions:
   1. Players are allowed to **defer** playing into a *Finesse* if they are doing a *Finesse* of their own (and no-one else on the team could have done it).